george-mcintyre/aida-pva/docs/AidaPVAModuleFunctions.md

 # AIDA-PVA Module Functions

-The AIDA-PVA Module is a module contained in the `AIDASHR` shared library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider and VMS and the Channel Provider module in `AIDASHR`.
+The AIDA-PVA Module is a module contained in the `STANDALONELIB` shared library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and the Channel Provider module in `AIDASHR`.

 ## Functions provided in AIDA-PVA Module
 The AIDA-PVA Module contains the following functions that you should use to process arguments, extract parts of URIs, create tables, allocate memory and raise exceptions: